He keeps going and going ...

-Jackman tweeted a picture of himself pumping lots of iron in training for Wolverine's next "X-Men" adventure.
+Jackman tweeted a picture of himself dead lifting what looks to be more than 300 pounds of iron in training for Wolverine's next "X-Men" adventure.

 And that bar sure looks to be having some trouble handling all that weight!

 Not long after wrapping production on "The Wolverine" late last year, Jackman made his way onto the set of "X-Men: Days of Future Past" this spring — reprising, yet again, his grimacing, steel-clawed character.
-Add to that all the weight he dropped for "Les Miserables" and you've got a Jackman who has been putting his body through the ringer for many months on end.
+Add to that all the weight he dropped for "Les Miserables" and you've got a Jackman who has been putting his body through the wringer for many months on end — 18 on our count.

 When Jackman jumped into his workout for "The Wolverine" last summer, he was eager for advice.
 He recently revealed that he turned to Hollywood's favorite wrestler-turned-franchise-saver, Dwayne "The Rock" Johnson.
 "I rang him, and I said, 'Mate, the Rock!
 Hey buddy, I need some tips!
 I lost some weight on "Les Miz," and I need to really bulk up, get in shape,'" Jackman said during a red carpet interview for the premiere of "The Wolverine."
 "He said, 'Here's the deal.
 Three hours a day in the gym, six hours in calories, eating really lean, and you're going to do that for a minimum of six months.'
 So I signed up and I did it, and let me tell you, the Rock is crazy!
 That is insane!
 But I did it, the results are there."